Shabab Mustafa: Wikimedia

 Shabab delivering a speech about Wikimedia Bangladesh at the Wiki Leaders Training 2025, held in Cox’s Bazar, Bangladesh.

 He is a founding member of Wikimedia Bangladesh and has served on several committees and subcommittees of the global Wikimedia movement.
 Alongside promoting Bengali computing, he has also been a leader in the Linux community in Bangladesh.
 Additionally, he served six terms as an executive committee member of Wikimedia Bangladesh from 2012 to 2023 and held the position of president during the terms 2018–19, 2022–23, and 2024–25.

 Other Activities

 Shabab Mustafa is the founding moderator of the Bengali-language technology forum "Amader Projukti Forum."
 He also served as the former country contact for Ubuntu Bangladesh.
 Furthermore, he has been a member of the Bangladesh Linux Users Alliance and a former ardentier of the Quantum Foundation.

 Awards and recognition

-In 2025, Shabab Mustafa was awared the Ekushey Padakin the science and technology category along with Mehdi Hasan Khan, Rifat Nabi, and Tanbin Islam Siam for their contribution to the Avro Keyboard.
+In 2025, Shabab Mustafa was awarded the Ekushey Padakin the science and technology category along with Mehdi Hasan Khan, Rifat Nabi, and Tanbin Islam Siam for their contribution to the Avro Keyboard.